kshji/awk/Csv/README.md

 # CSV parsing using Awk #
-Here is some solution to parse csv dynamically and use column names as variable.
+Here is solution to parse csv dynamically and use column names as variable.

 Using example: